Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Introduction

 \section{Introduction}

-Routing in wireless ad-hoc networks is a complex problem involving sequential decisions in each hop in order to build up a route that optimizes certain network utilities.
+Routing in wireless ad-hoc networks is a complex problem involving sequential decisions in each hop in order to build a route that optimizes certain network objective.
 Due to the lack of centralized control, routing in wireless ad-hoc networks needs to be performed in a distributed manner.
 Starting from the source node, the selection of next node in each hop requires considerations of multiple often conflicting factors.
+This paper advocates the use of reinforcement learning for solving this complex problem.

-Most existing routing algorithms assume that the network has a fixed set of links and aim at network-layer objectives such as congestion control, minimizing transmission delay, or maximizing successful transmission probability.
-These existing approaches cannot be readily applied to the wireless ad-hoc network setting, because they do not account for physical-layer considerations such as the flexibility for each node to connect to different neighboring nodes in a shared wireless medium, the mutual interference between the transmission links, and most importantly the abilities for each link to utilize different spectrum slots.
-Recognizing this gap, this paper advocates a joint routing and spectrum access protocol in the \emph{physical layer}, taking into account the channel strengths and the interference levels in different spectrum slots.
-As these factors are largely determined by the geographical locations of the mobile nodes (assuming a path-loss model for wireless propagation), this motivates us to consider a new approach to routing based on the locations of each node and its neighbours and the physical-layer characteristics of the surrounding wireless environment.
+This paper differs from myriad prior works in both the traditional routing literature and in more recent works using machine learning for network optimization in several important aspects.
+First, for wireless ad-hoc networks in which nodes operate in a shared wireless medium, it is important to consider the physical-layer characteristics of the transmissions.
+Classic works on wireless ad-hoc network routing protocols, such as \cite{DSDV,aodv,tora}, often abstract away the physical layer: the routing table is built based on a fixed topology; the nodes do not have complete flexibility to connect to every other node.
+Furthermore, the mutual interference between the transmission links and more importantly the abilities for each link to utilize different spectrum slots are not taken into account.
+Although more recent works \cite{ssa,aqor,ssbr} consider signal qualities, they utilize only heuristic rules and do not benefit from detailed physical-layer characterizations in term of the signal-to-interference-plus-noise ratio (SINR).
+The aim of this paper is to provide a solution to the joint routing and spectrum access problem in a large-scale network, while taking into account the physical-layer channel strengths and the interference levels in different spectrum slots.
+As these factors are largely determined by the geographical locations of the mobile nodes (assuming a path-loss model for wireless propagation), they motivate us to propose a new approach to routing based on the locations of each node and its neighbours and the physical-layer characteristics of the surrounding wireless environment.